syncfusion-content/xamarin-docs/Xamarin/SfChart/chartannotation.md

 ## Get the touch position in annotation

-Following are the overridable methods that are available in annotation to send the information about touch interactions.
+Following are the override methods that are available in annotation to send the information about touch interactions.

 * [`OnTouchDown`]() – occurs when touch down inside the annotation.
-* [`OnTouchMove`]() - occurs while moving the finger or mouse inside the annotation.
+* [`OnTouchMove`]() – occurs while moving the finger or mouse inside the annotation.
 * [`OnTouchUp`]() – occurs when touch up inside the annotation.

 {% highlight c# %}